ltl7155/fairer_submission/celeba/README.md

-# Fairness via Selective Neuron Importance Alignment
+# Fairer: Fairness as Decision Rationale Alignment.
 This is an anonymous submission to reproduce the work.

 ![Python 3.6](https://img.shields.io/badge/python-3.6-green.svg)